 If you or a loved one was involved in a serious boat accident, contact a Sarasota boating accident lawyer from Distasio Law Firm today.
 There are important deadlines you must meet when filing your lawsuit.

-There is generally a four-year statute of limitations for Florida personal injury actions, per Florida Statutes §95.11 (3)(a), but certain circumstances can reduce the statute of limitations.
+There is generally a two-year statute of limitations for Florida personal injury actions, per Florida Statutes §95.11 (3)(a), but certain circumstances can reduce the statute of limitations.
 The state’s statute of limitations for wrongful death lawsuits is generally two years, per Florida Statutes § 95.11 (4)(d).

 Get started today by calling us for a free case evaluation.